 3. Get Meaningful Feedback

 Working in isolation, whether in an impersonal course with a large group of other students or at home alone in front of a computer, you’re never sure if the work you’re doing is productive and on track for success.
 Your job is not just to listen or read or outline–your job is to pass the bar exam.
 And passing will only happen if you’re practicing and the work you’re doing is of high enough quality that it will get a passing score.

 How will you know that in isolation?
 You need constant, meaningful feedback on your work.
 You need to hear what you’re doing wrong and what you’re getting right.
 You need to get realistic scores on your essays and see how you’re progressing during the bar review course.
 The learning process won’t occur with a few comments on an essay or two.
 You need consistent personal attention in order to gain an edge over what has become fierce competition.

 The Secret No One Else Will Tell You

 Many students read the news on bar passage rates and want to know the secret: How can I pass the bar exam?
-There must be something, some secret sauce, some formula or special method or “bar bible” or slick software that will make all the difference.
-A set of flowcharts, only these particular flashcards, a series of psychological techniques to mentally prepare you for test-taking–will these be the thing to make the difference?
+There must be something, some secret sauce, some formula or special method or “bar bible” or algorithm that will make all the difference.
+A set of flowcharts, only these particular flashcards, a series of psychological techniques to mentally prepare you for test-taking–will any of these be the thing to make the difference?

 Let Us Help You Get There

-If you would like to learn more about a program that incorporates the principles above and will push you to work hard with encouragement and a focused, hands-on learning approach, we invite you to give us a call at 213-985-1977 or fill out an interest form and we’ll be in touch with you to answer your questions.
+If you would like to learn more about a program that incorporates the principles above and will push you to work hard with encouragement and a focused, practice-centered learning approach, give us a call or fill out an interest form and we’ll be in touch with you to answer your questions.
 Personal Bar Prep has been helping students succeed on the California bar exam since 1995 and we can help you, too.